-This recipe is a base for any kind of muffin you would like to make.
+I love this sour cream muffin base because it’s super versatile.
 These are delicious just plain, but if you want to add, let’s say, blueberries, just add 6 ounces of blueberries.
 Of course, it’s your world and you can add as many blueberries as you’d like.
 However, with a plain muffin base recipe, usually adding 6 ounces of whatever flavor you want will give you the results you want!
+Sometimes I like to be adventurous and add nuts as part of my muffins!

 Now I know some of you might be wondering if there is a substitute for sour cream for a healthier option, and good news–YES!
 THERE IS!
 See, I know this recipe like the back of my hand!
 I find that using plain yogurt, Greek or regular, gives you the same consistency and same flavor as sour cream.
 I would just use caution in using vanilla yogurt as that tends to be sweeter and I like to control everything in my recipes; plain would be the best option to go with!

-As for the apples, I LURVE apples so much!
-So with my muffins, I do waaaaaaaaaaay more than the 6 ounces!
-For this batch, I add about 19 ounces of the apple pie filling that we made a few days ago because I wanted a bunch of apple in each bite.
+As I said in the section about the sour cream muffin recipe base, usually you add only 6 ounces of additives to flavor your muffins recipes.
+However… I bend the rules for this particular recipe because I LURVE apples so much!
+So with my easy apple pie muffins, I do waaaaaaaaaaay more than the 6 ounces!
+For this batch, I add about 19 ounces of the apple pie filling because I wanted a bunch of apple in each bite.